vusec/type-after-type/README.md

 'tat-both' can be replaced with any of the other configurations.

-'benchmarks' can be set to one or more of the following to run a subset of SPPEC CPU2006:
+'benchmarks' can be set to one or more of the following SPEC CPU2006 benchmarks to be executed:

 * 400.perlbench
 * 401.bzip2